 The studies, books, blog posts, postmortems, and the like show sustained crunch is bad, that happy employees are more productive and loyal, that proper management can help reduce volatility, that changes companies made made created better games and more profit without working their employees to death.

 However, that doesn’t seem to stop a significant percentage of companies and developers from pushing themselves to the point of burnout, destroying companies unnecessarily, or giving the industry a bad rap whether crunch is something they feel they need to do or the higher ups say they have to do.

 This Is Not A New Problem

-As far back as 2005 this topic was getting major attention across the industryincluding a full day Quality of Life summit at GDC, with a keynote from Steve McConnell – author of Code Complete – on improving production practices.
+As far back as 2005 this topic was getting major attention across the industryincluding a full day Quality of Life summit at GDC14, with a keynote from Steve McConnell15 – author of Code Complete – on improving production practices16.
 Since then, unfortunately, except for a couple standout situations nothing concrete has really been done.

 Disclosure: I, myself, had a small part in making that summit a reality due to my participation in the now defunct IGDA Quality of Life committee and I also gave a talk for my local IGDA chapter on Quality of Life.

 The game industry is diverse, distributed, and ever changing.
 Every so often folks rise up to rally around the idea of starting unions or trying to be ‘more like Hollywood’ with another set of folks pointing out why the “Hollywood way” isn’t much better, other software devs don’t have unions, or how significantly the structure of the industry would have to change in order for unions to even be implementable.
 There was even union related sessions in the 2005 Summit!

 Things Can Be Better